ple1n/awesome/philosophy.md

 People tend to have fears when they want to do something, start a business, because they think the society is _optimized_.
 Propaganda have done a great job preaching market as a mechanism.

 It is true that it is a perpetually optimizing system, yet people tend to assume it is _optimized_, without much evidence whatsoever.
 It is actually _underoptimized_ in most cases.

+# Ethics that is not conditioned on labour

+I have always been cautious when it comes to 'ought' problems.

+History of recent decades have been in a gradual shift of labour.
+In the past pretty much everyone can participate in menial, blue-collar physical labour.

+Consequentially, the right-wingers claim _those who work deserve cash_, the left-wingers claim _those who work deserve food_.
+The development gradually shifted the demands.
+The vast majority of laborers do not produce even a fraction of value, produced by one single engineer in algorithms, or an AI scientist.
+Fundamentally, those are work ethics.

+By their very same ethics, the vast majority deserve nothing?
+I'm sure they would like this idea.

+I'm certain most jobs in most countries serve as nothing but nominal jobs that would have generated wages lower than what could sustain one's life.
+The system barely maintained the wages through the ubiquitous law of minimum wages and various policies that push for such coverage.
+They are just _masked welfare_.
+You think you are compensated for the efforts.
+In reality, you are getting relief checks in disguise.